gapuchi/gapuchi.github.io/docs/notes/rust/10-generics.md

 We do not need an annotation on `y` because the lifetime of `y` has no relation with the lifetime of `x` or the return value.

-**The lifetime parameter for the return type needs to match the lifetime parameter for one the of the parameters when returning a reference from a function.** If it didn't, that means it is referring to a value created in the function, meaning the value will become invalid outside of the function, making the compiler not happy.
+**The lifetime parameter for the return type needs to match the lifetime parameter for one of the parameters when returning a reference from a function.** If it didn't, that means it is referring to a value created in the function, meaning the value will become invalid outside of the function, making the compiler not happy.

 This won't compile.
 Even though we have a lifetime parameter on the return type, it isn't related to one of the parameters of the function.
 More importantly, it is a dangling reference, so the whole lifetime parameter issue is moot anyway: